System requirements for Team Foundation Build Service

-The Team Foundation Build Service hardware requirements are the same as the operating system on which it is running.
-That said, you can optimize the performance of your build machine by installing Team Foundation Build Service on hardware adequate for the way your team intends to automate builds.
+Team Foundation Build Service has the same operating system requirements as TFS.
+Hardware requirements for the build service are the same as the operating system on which it is running.
+However, you can optimize build service performance by tailoring the hardware specs of your build machine to the types of builds your team will use.

 To understand hardware optimization, you should understand the basics of the build service architecture.
 When you install Team Foundation Build Service with the default settings, you create a build machine with a build controller and a single build agent.
 Build controllers connect the build machine to Team Foundation Server.
 If you run many builds at the same time, build controllers can require a significant amount of memory.
 Build agents, on the other hand, perform processor-intensive and disk-intensive work, so you should make sure that the CPU on the build machine is sufficiently powerful to enable the build agent to perform its tasks in an acceptable period of time.